hbowie/pstextmerge/docs/index.md

 <h2 id="sysrqmts">System Requirements</h2>

 PSTextMerge is written in Java and can run on any reasonably modern operating system, including Mac OS X, Windows and Linux.
 PSTextMerge requires a Java Runtime Environment (JRE), also known as a Java Virtual Machine (JVM).
 The version of this JRE/JVM must be at least 6.
 Visit [www.java.com][java] to download a recent version for most operating systems.
-The JVM is installed as part of Mac OS X, and may be updated from the Software Update panel.
+Installation happens a bit differently under Mac OS X, but generally will occur fairly automatically when you try to launch a Java app for the first time.

 <p class="back-to-top"><a href="#toc">Back to Top</a></p>

-<h2 id="license">License</h2>
+<h2 id="rights">Rights</h2>

 PSTextMerge Copyright &copy; 1999 - 2013 Herb Bowie